+CAN: None

-Transfer Status: CSU Degree Applicable: AA/AS COD GE: None CSU GE: None IGETC: None when making managerial decisions.
+Transfer Status: CSU Degree Applicable: AA/AS

+COD GE: None CSU GE: None IGETC: None

-BUAC-009 HOSPITALITY MANAGEMENT 3 Units ACCOUNTING
+BUAC-009 HOSPITALITY MANAGEMENT Units: 3 ACCOUNTING

 This course is the study of the comprehensive application of accounting principles to the hospitality industry.
 The course includes an emphasis on accounting practices, financial statements, income/expense accounts and statements, special purpose journals and ledgers.
-Also included is the application of accounting information
+Also included is the application of accounting information when making managerial decisions.